 In addition, one of the really unique and interesting things about the look and setting of the E 38th St / Farragut Rd neighborhood is that it is almost entirely dominated by large apartment buildings, such as apartment complexes or high-rise apartments.
 71.5% of the residential real estate here is classified as such.
 This puts this neighborhood on the map as having a higher proportion of large apartment buildings than 95.3% of all neighborhoods in America.

-American households most often have a car, and regularly they have two or three.
-But households in the E 38th St / Farragut Rd neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the E 38th St / Farragut Rd neighborhood have a highly unusual car ownership.
 31.5% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 97.3% of U.S. neighborhoods.

 With a nice mix of college students, safety from crime, and decent walkability, the E 38th St / Farragut Rd neighborhood rates highly as a college student friendly place to live, and one that college students and their parents may want to consider.
 NeighborhoodScout's analysis shows that it rates more highly for a good place for college students to live than 86.2% of the neighborhoods in NY.
 This often also means that the area has certain amenities and services geared towards college students, from undergraduates to graduate students.